FStoeltie/Vision/readme.md

 Two Jupyter notebook files are available: _VoronoiDemo1.ipynb_ contains the default - slow but detailed - implementation. _VoronoiDemo1PrecomputeStipples-Final.ipynb_ implements the fast stippling approach but with a (slight) loss of detail.

+The _Voronoi_Stippling_Ferdi-Final.pdf_ offers a detailed explanation of every step in the process including including an explanation of Centroidal Voronoi diagrams.